lfe/lfe/doc/src/lfe_guide.7.md

 1.0 +1.0 -1.0 1.0e10 1.111e-10
 ```

-The one thing to watch out for is that you cannot omit the the part
+The one thing to watch out for is that you cannot omit the part
 before or after the decimal point if it is zero.
 E.g. the following are
 not valid forms: ``100.`` or ``.125``.